connectsolutions/best-practices/architecture/README.md

 ### Scaling Hexagonal Architecture with Microservices

 The term "Microservice Architecture" has sprung up over the last few years to describe a particular way of designing software applications as suites of independently deployable services.
-This approach is an excellent way to
+This approach is an excellent way to apply the hexagonal architecture to an application such that it can scale over time but maintain the characteristics of maintainability and extensability.

 ## <a name="microservices"></a>Microservices Described
 Microservice Architecture is an architectural concept that aims to decouple a solution by decomposing functionality into discrete independently deployable services.
 Think of it as applying many of the principles of [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design) at an architectural level, instead of classes you've got services.

 In short, the microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.
 These services are built around business capabilities and independently deployable by fully automated deployment machinery.
 There is a bare minimum of centralized management of these services, which may be written in different programming languages and use different data storage technologies.

-## Characteristics of the Microservice Architecture
+### Characteristics of the Microservice Architecture

 As with any definition that outlines common characteristics, not all microservice architectures have all the characteristics describe below, but we do expect that most microservice architectures exhibit most characteristics.